Mattlister/FilmDBMain/README.md

 * The content of the Website I have produced is for educational purposes only including all images and videos.
 * The links for the Facebook and Twitter sites were added for educational use only as well
-* Vimeo and YouTube were chosen for their content but only for educational purposes only.
+* IMDB as a site and it's content were used for educational purposes only.

 ### For my friends currently working on their Milestone 2 projects.